Jas-0528/nginx-2420/README_2.md

 ```
 >Note: --now is used to start the service immediately after enabling it.

-4. Also allow http connections and to port 8080 as we will be using a reverse proxy server to connect to the backend server.
+4. Also allow http connections and port 8080 as we will be using them to connect to the backend server.
 To allow these connections, run the following command:
 ```bash
 sudo ufw allow http
 # or